 Persistent insecurity and continued constraints on resources mean farmers cannot fully recover and are always on the precipice of food insecurity.
-By training farmers in improved crop production techniques, FAO has been helping them to improve their yields.
-Assessments of local seed systems and investing in community seed production are ways that FAO is helping ensure that quality, locally adapted seeds are available to farmers at the right time.
-FAO is also providing seeds and tools to farmers who may be unable to access these inputs because of displacement in the wake of conflict or crop failure
+By training farmers in improved crop production techniques, FAO has been assisting them to improve their yields.
+Assessments of local seed systems and investments in community seed production are ways that FAO is helping ensure that quality, locally adapted seeds are available to farmers at the right time.
+Seeds and tools are also being provided to farmers unable to access these inputs owing to displacement in the wake of conflict or crop failure.

 Stronger, healthier herds

-Sudan’s livestock owners face similar difficulties.
+The Sudan’s livestock owners are also facing serious difficulties.
 Erratic rains mean poor or no pasture and water for animals.
 Blocked transhumance routes in the country and at international borders have helped increased the spread of already endemic diseases.
 In response to these challenges, FAO has been rehabilitating hafirs (small water reservoirs) that capture and store water.
 Herders thus have a safe source of water and pasture for their animals during the dry season.
 By training local people to treat and vaccinate animals in their communities, and providing equipment to local laboratories, FAO is strengthening local animal health services.

 Providing new opportunities